LightJason/Examples/src/main/webapp/org/lightjason/trafficsimulation/html/slides/sociotechnicalsystems3.md

 *   We end this lecture by looking at a voting-based approach for vehicle platoon formation and routing in traffic applications
 *   This work was done by Sophie Dennisen in the 1st cohort of SocialCars.
 For details, contact Sophie or look at the publications:

-<sup><sup><sup> **Baumeister, D.; Dennisen, S.; Rey, L. (2015)**.
-Winner Determination and Manipulation in Minisum and Minimax Committee Elections.
-In Proc.
-4th International Conference on Algorithmic Decision Theory (ADT 2015), vol. 9346 of Lecture Notes in Artificial Intelligence, 469-485, Springer-Verlag.
+<sup> **Baumeister, D.; Dennisen, S.; Rey, L. (2015)**. _Winner Determination and Manipulation in Minisum and Minimax Committee Elections._ In Proc.
+4th International Conference on Algorithmic Decision Theory (ADT 2015), vol. 9346 of Lecture Notes in Artificial Intelligence, 469-485, Springer-Verlag.</sup>

-**Dennisen S.; MĂźller, J.P.
-(2016)**.
-Iterative committee elections for collective decision- making in a ride-sharing application.
-In A. L. C. Bazzan, F KlĂźgl, S. Ossowski, G. Vizzari, eds., Proc.
+<sup>**Dennisen S.; Mueller, J.P.
+(2016)**. _Iterative committee elections for collective decision- making in a ride-sharing application._ In A. L. C. Bazzan, F Kluegl, S. Ossowski, G. Vizzari, eds., Proc.
 9th International Workshop on Agents in Traffic and Transport (ATT 2016) at IJCAI 2016, 1-8\.
 New York, USA, CEUR.
-Electronic proceedings.
+Electronic proceedings.</sup>

-**Dennisen, S.; MĂźller, J.P.
-(2015)**.
-Agent-based voting architecture for traffic applications.
-In Proceedings of the 13th German Conference of Multiagent System Technologies (MATES 2015), volume 9433 of Lecture Notes in Artificial Intelligence, 200-217\.
-Springer-Verlag.
+<sup>**Dennisen, S.; Mueller, J.P.
+(2015)**. _Agent-based voting architecture for traffic applications._ In Proceedings of the 13th German Conference of Multiagent System Technologies (MATES 2015), volume 9433 of Lecture Notes in Artificial Intelligence, 200-217\.
+Springer-Verlag.</sup>

 ---
 ## A (Near?)
 Future Scenario: Ridesharing with PATs I

 ![image](slides/sociotechnicalsystems3/image_013.jpg)

 <sup>[Source: NEXT Transportation Systems, https://www.youtube.com/watch?v=IDgh29SqZzE](http://www.youtube.com/watch?v=IDgh29SqZzE)<sup>

 *   2030: _Personalized Autonomous Transportation_ Cells (PATs)